Table of Contents

-Triphala (Amal + Harad + Baheda) is used extensively in Ayurveda for treatment of digestive diseases.
-It is a tonic for whole body.
+Triphala (Amal + Harad + Baheda) is used extensively in Ayurveda for the treatment of digestive diseases.
+It is a tonic for the whole body.
 It has been used in various gastric disorders including intestinal inflammation.
-Amla, has significant acid lowering, cooling and anti-ulcer properties.
-Triphala is rich source of tannins, which is known to affect the integrity of mucus membrane.
-Tannins with their protein precipitating and vasoconstriction effects could be advantageous in preventing ulcer development.
+Amla, has significant acid lowering, cooling, and anti-ulcer properties.
+Triphala is a rich source of tannins, which is known to affect the integrity of mucus membrane.
+Tannins with their protein precipitating, and vasoconstriction effects could be advantageous in preventing ulcer development.

-Trikatu is combination of dry ginger, black pepper and long pepper.
-It is effective for burning ama (metabolic waste and toxins) which is the prime cause of all disease.
-Trikatu supports better digestion and cures constipation.
-It stimulates the liver to secrete bile which is vital for fat digestion and absorption.
+Trikatu is a combination of dry ginger, black pepper, and long pepper.
+It is effective for burning ama (metabolic waste, and toxins) which is the prime cause of all disease.
+Trikatu supports better digestion, and cures constipation.
+It stimulates the liver to secrete bile which is vital for fat digestion, and absorption.
 It also balances Kapha.

-Go-mutra is considered elixir of life and used in treatment of wide variety of diseases.
-It is the most effective natural remedy for treatment of diseases.
-It has purifying action on body.
+Go-mutra is considered elixir of life, and used in the treatment of wide variety of diseases.
+It is the most effective natural remedy for the treatment of diseases.
+It has purifying action on the body.
 Its combination with iron, triphala cures anemia/ pandu.